-DIPLOMA IN COMM ION LAW under Supplemental Examinations below.
-Except for the requirement that it be passed, the Legal Research and Writing module (LW1156) is not taken into account for the purposes of determining eligibility for Honours.
-The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 marks together with not less than 70% in modules to the value of at least 30 credits.
-Second Class Honours Grad e I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
-Second Class Honours Grad e II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
-Third Class Honours: An aggregate of not less than 450/1000 marks (i.e. 45%) exemption, which is limited to a period of five to the award of the exemption. governing the Supplen some modules there is r Students who fail to a Examination Board mu Examination, where th k of Modules ( www.ucc.ie/modules/ ) for requirement nental Examination for individual modules.
-Note: fo no Supplemental Examination . while the pass standard for the year at the Summe st repeat all failed/absent modules at the Supplementate ere is provision to do so and if not disallowed by th arks from all passed modules are carried forward toth tion. • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeatedmodules. and the calculation of Supplemental Examination: In determining aggregation honours, the maximum mark that will be taken into 6.
-The actual mark achieved by the candidate will be record. particular class of Honours d, firstly, on the basis of his/her overall award (of a or Pass) and, secondly, within a particular class o is of his/her total aggregate mark.
-Candidates must pass/progre ess within three academic years of the date of first for the purposes of determined awarded shall be determined First Class Honours: Second Class Honours Grad Second Class Honours Grad Third Class Honours: All passed modules carry an academic years subsequent to • Please refer to the Boo governing the Supplen some modules there is no • Students who fail to a Examination Board mu Examination Board M Supplemental Examina • The pass/progression ru forward in passed module • Capping of Marks at a and the calculation of account is a pass - 409 recorded on the student
+DIPLOMA IN COM MON LAW passed, the Legal Research inations below.
+Except for the requirement that it be and Writing module (LW1156) is not taken into account ining eligibility for Honours.
+The Grade of Honours to ined as follows: First Class Honours: An aggregate of not less than $700/1000$ marks (i.e. 70%) or an aggregate of not less than $660/1000$ marks together with not less than 70% in modules to the value of at least 30 credits.
+Second Class Honours Gra de I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours Gra de II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
+Third Class Honours: An aggregate of not less than 450/1000 marks (i.e. 45%) Exemptions: n exemption, which is limited to a period of five to the award of the exemption.
+Supplemental Examinations: governing the Supples some modules there is ok of Modules (www.ucc.ie/modules/) for requirements mental Examination for individual modules.
+Note: for no Supplemental Examination . achieve the pass standard for the year at the Summer Examination, where the ust repeat all failed/absent modules at the Supplemental here is provision to do so and if not disallowed by the larks from all passed modules are carried forward to the ation. • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. and the calculation of Supplemental Examination: In determining aggregation f honours, the maximum mark that will be taken into %.
+The actual mark achieved by the candidate will be at record.
+Ranking: particular class of Honour ed, firstly, on the basis of his/her overall award (of a s or Pass) and, secondly, within a particular class of sis of his/her total aggregate mark.
+Three Year Rule: ress within three academic years of the date of first Common Law, otherwise they cannot complete the